KylerGreen/cse210-hw/README.md

 * `prove` - Starter projects for each of the prove Developer projects.
 * `final` - Starter projects for final project.

-* I am in charge of the code here, I make the changes and get good grades too
+* I am in charge of the code here, I make the changes